tylerharter/cs320/f20/p4/README.md

 Also find a way to fill the variable `n` with the number of users that have subscribed so far, including the user that just got accepted.

+Note: Although it will be talked about more later, you can find information about `jsonify` [here](https://www.kite.com/python/docs/flask.jsonify) if you're curious right now.

 ## Donations